Angelo942/gdb_plus/README.md

 * if the address is smaller than 0x10000 the address will immediately be interpreted as relative for PIE binaries
 * you can set callbacks and don't have the breakpoint interrupt the process to run them

-The callback is a function that takes the debugguer as parameter and returns a boolean to tell gdb if it should stop or not If you want to pass data from your callback function to your exploit you can use pointers
+The callback is a function that takes the debugger as parameter and returns a boolean to tell gdb if it should stop or not.
+Inside you can do anything you want with the memory
+If you want to pass data from your callback function to your exploit you can use pointers (lists, dictionaries or queues)

 **Note**
 Setting a breakpoint with a callback function requires the process to be interrupted.